sourcegraph/sourcegraph-public-snapshot/doc/user/automation.md

 On this page, click "Preview" for the campaign that will be updated.
 From there, the delta of existing and new changesets will be displayed.
 Click "Update" to finalize these proposed changes.

-Edits to the name and description of a changeset can also be made on the web interface.
+Edits to the name and description of a campaign can also be made on the web interface.
 These changes are then reflected natively onto the changesets created on the code hosts.
 The branch of a draft campaign with a plan can also be edited.
 However, this mutation is not allowed if the campaign tracks any published changesets.

 ## Example: Add a GitHub action to upload LSIF data to Sourcegraph